iotaledger/iota-wiki/content/tutorials/single-page-tutorials/proof-inclusion-of-a-block.md

 ```

 #### 3. Get notarization

 As described in the previous step, the `getNotarization()` function is called from within `main()`.
-The function fetches the metadata of a given blockId 10 times while pausing for 1 second after each try via the `sleep()` function.
 As soon as a block was referenced by a milestone, the notarization for the block is fetched from the proof of inclusion plugin and returned by the function.
-In case the block was not referenced by a milestone after 10 seconds, the function returns `false`.
+The function tries to fetch the metadata of a given blockId 10 times, waiting for a second before each try.
+In case the block was still not referenced by a milestone, the function returns `false`.

 ```javascript
 // Check for block confirmation and return proof of inclusion, if confirmed after n tries